 Next up on my list is a recipe for applesauce puffs.
 These sweets are healthy for your kids with several kitchen items, such as sugar, applesauce, cinnamon, and butter.
 You can easily prepare ahead and store them in the fridge: a few seconds in the microwave will restore their shape.

-Start with a homemade Bisquick mix for easy preparation.
+While you can use any type of baking mix, I prefer to prepare these wonderful treats from Bisquick.
 Applesauce adds sweetness and maintains the puffs’ moisture.
 In the meantime, the sugar cinnamon toppings bring a warm tone and autumn touch to your puffs.

 This recipe is a quick way to clear out your pantry items and turn them into something delicious.
 In about 22 minutes, your applesauce puffs are good to go.
 There is no need for chilling or cooling time.